Ernst Stueckelberg: Career

 Stueckelberg developed the vector boson exchange force model as the theoretical explanation of the strong nuclear force in 1935.
 Discussions with Pauli led Stueckelberg to drop the idea, however.
-It was rediscovered by Hideki Yukawa, who won a Nobel Prize in Physics for his work in 1949 — the first of several Nobel Prizes awarded for work which Stueckelberg contributed to, without recognition.
+Hideki Yukawa's independent development of this interaction theory won him the Nobel Prize in Physics in 1949.

-In 1938 Stueckelberg recognized that massive electrodynamics contains a hidden scalar, and formulated an affine version of what would become known as the Abelian Higgs mechanism.
+In 1938, Stueckelberg recognized that massive electrodynamics contains a hidden scalar, and formulated an affine version of what would become known as the Abelian Higgs mechanism.
 He also proposed the law of conservation of baryon number.

 The evolution parameter theory he presented in 1941 and 1942 is the basis for recent work in relativistic dynamics.

-In 1941 he proposed the interpretation of the positron as a positive energy electron traveling backward in time.
+In 1941, he proposed the interpretation of the positron as a positive energy electron traveling backward in time.

-In 1943 he came up with a renormalization program to attack the problems of infinities in quantum electrodynamics (QED), but his paper was rejected by the Physical Review.
+In 1943, he came up with a renormalization program to attack the problems of infinities in quantum electrodynamics (QED), but his paper was rejected by the Physical Review.

-In 1952 he proved the principle of semi-detailed balance for kinetics without microscopic reversibility.
+In 1952, he proved the principle of semi-detailed balance for kinetics without microscopic reversibility.

-In 1953 he and the mathematician André Petermann discovered the renormalization group.
+In 1953, he and the mathematician André Petermann discovered the renormalization group.

 Stueckelberg published two papers using CERN as his affiliation in 1972.

 His PhD students included Marcel Guénin.

 Awards and honors

-In 1976 he was awarded the Max Planck medal.
+In 1976, he was awarded the Max Planck medal.

 Stueckelberg is buried at the Cimetière des Rois (Cemetery of Kings), which is considered the Genevan Panthéon.

-In 2017 the European Physical Society declared the Bastions building of the Geneva University as an EPS Historic Site in honor of the scientific achievements made by Stueckelberg and Charles-Eugene Guye in this building.
+In 2017, the European Physical Society declared the Bastions building of the University of Geneva as an EPS Historic Site in honor of the scientific achievements made by Stueckelberg and Charles-Eugene Guye in this building.

 There is a street, Route Stueckelberg, named after Stueckelberg at CERN, Prévessin, France.